Manticore Games raises $100M for user-generated games in the ‘multiverse’

 The metaverse is the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.
 But to Manticore Games CEO Frederic Descamps, the multiverse is more like a collection of universes of high-quality user-built games that is like an endless arcade.
 And he hopes that one chunk of the multiverse will be housed under one roof, through the Core platform, at Manticore Games.

 The creators use Core, a platform with tools that make it easier for players to create their own games.
 It’s not unlike Roblox’s user-generated content, which enabled Roblox to go public at a $41.9 billion valuation.
-But Core games are based on Epic’s Unreal Engine, with graphics that have both greater variety and higher quality than many blocky Roblox titles, which are often for kids.
+But Core games use Epic’s Unreal Engine, with graphics that have both greater variety and higher quality than many blocky Roblox titles, which are often for kids.
 Core is more like Roblox for adults.
-Because Roblox has become so valuable, it’s clear that investors believe that Manticore Games must also be similarly valuable.
+Because Roblox has become so valuable, it’s clear that investors believe that Manticore Games could have a similar value.

 The amount of the funding is big, but it’s almost becoming normal for successful game companies to be able to raise such amounts.
-Last week, Rec Room announced it had raised $100 million at a $1.25 billion valuation, and on Tuesday the makers of CryptoKitties and NBA Top Shot, Dapper Labs, raised $305 million.
+Last week, Rec Room announced it had raised $100 million at a $1.25 billion valuation, and on Tuesday, Dapper Labs (the maker of CryptoKitties and NBA Top Shot) raised $305 million.

 “UGC, gaming, online virtual events and communities, the creator economy these all have strong fundamentals,” Descamps said in an interview with GamesBeat.
 “We knew at some point we would have to raise more money because what we’re doing is extremely ambitious.
 The surface area of what we’re building is vast.
 The demand side, the supply side, the engine, the servers, the tech, the community.
 This is lots of work.”